Child Poverty Act 2010

 Groups Affected

-• Devolved Administrations (Scotland and Northern Ireland): Had responsibilities to develop and implement their own strategies aligned with national targets.
+- Devolved administrations (Scotland and Northern Ireland): These administrations had to develop and implement their own strategies to address child poverty within their regions.

 Powered by nyModel